Welcome to the Career Exploration Tool for the Continuing and Community Care sectors in Nova Scotia.

 The toolkit is one of 5 components of the Council’s career promotion resources including web-based Employer Proﬁles, up to date career information relevant to the health and community care sectors, a career exploration tool speciﬁc to the continuing and community care careers and a developing inventory of training opportunities to support employers.
 The project is directed towards all regions of Nova Scotia, although there is an emphasis on rural areas where resources are limited.

 The toolkit includes information and promotional materials for use by career practitioners.
 Resources found in of the toolkit will inform practitioners and help them guide clients.
 The toolkit also includes a postcard advertising the on-line toolkit, a list of Access sites in Nova Scotia for those without computer access and a list of Nova Scotia Works Employment Services Centres.
-The completed package can now be accessed through the following link.
+The completed package can now be accessed on the Health Care Human Resource Sector Council web site.